oschneid/HS2020-hugo-netlify-CMS-test/site/content/organization/program-commitee.md

 description: >-
   Members of the Program Committee coordinate the review of all conference technical papers submitted to the IEEE Haptics Symposium.
-The Conference Editorial Board (editors@hapticssymposium.org) will assemble the Program Committee for Haptics Symposium 2020.
+The Conference Editorial Board (editors@hapticssymposium.org) assemble and coordinate the Program Committee for Haptics Symposium 2020.
 weight: 2
 ---
 Members of the Program Committee coordinate the review of all conference technical papers submitted to the IEEE Haptics Symposium.
 This board is composed of established scientists with a broad range of scientific backgrounds.
 We deeply appreciate their service to the haptics community and this conference.

 # Conference Editorial Board

-The Conference Editorial Board ([editors@hapticssymposium.org](editors@hapticssymposium.org)) will assemble the Program Committee for IEEE Haptics Symposium 2020.
+The Conference Editorial Board ([editors@hapticssymposium.org](editors@hapticssymposium.org)) assemble and coordinate the Program Committee for Haptics Symposium 2020.

 Veronica Santos, _University of California, Los Angeles_ Fernando Bello, _Imperial College London_